jrpacha/240032-2023-24-q1-ex-final/prob1/README.md

 with $k_{1} = 10$, $k_{2} = 20$ and $u_{0} = 200$.

-We will solve the one-dimensional problem by means of a linear elements at
+We will solve the one-dimensional problem by means of a linear element at
 $\Omega^{1}$ and another at $\Omega^{2}$.

 (a) (3 points) Let $K$ be the stiffness matrix of the global problem.
 Which